How to get rid of chin acne without declaring war on your face

 Use a 2% leave-on salicylic acid on the chin area 2 nights per week to start.
 If your skin handles it, build to 3 or 4 nights per week over a month.

 Salicylic acid is oil-soluble, which is the useful bit.
 It gets into the sebum-heavy follicle and helps loosen the plug from inside.
-Zander and Weisman showed salicylic acid pads improved acne lesions, and the broader guideline literature keeps salicylic acid in the acne toolbox for good reason.
+A 1992 clinical study[4] showed salicylic acid pads improved acne lesions, and broader guideline literature keeps salicylic acid in the acne toolbox for good reason.

 On the other nights, cleanse and moisturise only.